 Faith United Methodist Church, Dickerson, TX

 Today, I serve as an Advisory Member to the Board of Directors for Mother's Dialysis Care, Inc. I am a mouth piece for the renal community.
-My family and I are taking our experiences to help those effected with end stage disease to have a better quality of life through various resources.
+My family and I are taking our experiences to help those effected with end stage disease to have a better quality of life through transportation, lodging, and various resources.